xiph/opus/dnn/torch/osce/README.md

 `python scripts/concatenator.py filelist 16000 dataset/clean.s16 --db_min -40 --db_max 0`

 which on top provides some random scaling.
+Data is taken from the datasets listed in dnn/datasets.txt and the exact list of items used for training and validation is located in dnn/torch/osce/resources.

 Second step is to run a patched version of opus_demo in the dataset folder, which will produce the coded output and add feature files.
 To build the patched opus_demo binary, check out the exp-neural-silk-enhancement branch and build opus_demo the usual way.
 Then run